Shaking tent ceremony: Medicine men

 Connecting to the spirit world was important to all classes in the different tribes.
 They connected to their ancestors for guidance, support, unity, and to keep their identity as a member of a Native American tribe.
 Although the ceremonies are open to everyone, the level and immersion of the ceremony depended somewhat on what class and how much wealth a person had.
 Those who were wealthier were able to afford the most respected medicine men and have the best herbs and tents available.
 Some tents were more like log cabins than tipis.
-The less wealthier people had access to a common spiritual leader and were able to make or have a smaller, weaker tent created.
+The less wealthy people had access to a common spiritual leader and were able to make or have a smaller, weaker tent created.
 The level of wealth did not determine the level of worthiness; however, wealthier people could perform the ceremony more often so they have a stronger connection to the spirit world than the lower classes.

 Medicine people are important members of the tribe because they are the spiritual leaders and guides to the tribe's ancestors.
 Medicine people can be men and women, they just need to have the knowledge and spirituality to be able to connect and perform to the rituals.
 To the indigenous tribes every human, plant, and animal has a spirit, and a spiritual leader is able to more easily recognize and communicate with the spirits around them.
 Connecting to other spirits and the spirit world benefits people’s mental health, by giving them a place and a purpose in their community.
 Connecting to the spirits of others is also important because it connects the people to the Earth, and gives the people a relationship with the earth and materials they use, as well as a direct link to their ancestors and traditions that tend to be forgotten over time.